-The Corporate Governance and Nominating Committee identifies individuals believed to be qualified to become Board of Director members and recommends individuals to fill vacancies.
-There are no minimum qualifications for consideration for nomination to be a director of the Company.
+The Corporate Governance and Nominating Committee identifies individuals believed to be qualified to become Board of Director members and executive officers of the Company and recommends individuals to fill vacancies.
+There are no minimum qualifications for consideration for nomination to be a director or executive officer of the Company.
 The Corporate Governance and Nominating Committee assesses all nominees using generally the same criteria.
 In nominating candidates, the Corporate Governance and Nominating Committee takes into consideration such factors as it deems appropriate, including skills, knowledge, experience and personal character, as well as the needs of the Company.